Engstligenfälle Engstligenalp in Adelboden, Adelboden-Lenk-Kandersteg

 Waterfalls

-It doesn’t come as a surprise that many artists are inspired by the waterfalls of the Bernese Oberland.
-Arthur Conan Doyle used the Reichenbach Falls as the setting for Sherlock Holmes’ death.
-Goethe wrote the poem “Song of the Spirits over the Water” in honour of the Staubbach Falls.
-And the Lauterbrunnen valley with its 72 waterfalls served J.R.R.
-Tolkien as an inspiration for the Elven town of Rivendell in his novel “The Lord of the Rings”.
+The waterfalls of the Bernese Oberland have inspired many artists: Arthur Conan Doyle chose the Reichenbach Falls as the setting for the famous struggle between Sherlock Holmes and Dr Moriarty.
+Goethe dedicated his poem “Song of the Spirits over the Waters” to the Staubbach Falls.
+And J.R.R.
+Tolkien drew inspiration from the Lauterbrunnen Valley, with its 72 waterfalls, for Rivendell in “The Lord of the Rings”.

 ...